nolascojoao/aws-rds-dms-migration-lab/README.md

 ## Overview

-This lab demonstrates the process of migrating a MariaDB database running on an EC2 instance (simulating an on-premise environment) to an RDS MySQL instance using AWS DMS and monitoring the migration with CloudWatch.
+This lab demonstrates the process of migrating a MariaDB database running on an EC2 instance (simulating an on-premise environment) to an RDS MariaDB instance using AWS DMS and monitoring the migration with CloudWatch.

 ---
 ⚠️ Attention: